 A specification is a text document that identifies stakeholders, its own history and potential previous approvals.
 Apart from that, a functional specification needs to include:

-Product overview – that’s where you explain how your application will solve a specific problem of your target audience (displayed on, for example, sitemaps, screen flows, wireframes)
+- Product overview – that’s where you explain how your application will solve a specific problem of your target audience.
+The product overview is typically depicted through various visual tools such as sitemaps, screen flows, and wireframes, which help to illustrate the user experience and provide a better understanding of the application’s key features and functionalities.

 - Error reporting – explain how your product will handle errors or exceptions.
-What kind of messages should be displayed and options presented to users on the UI?
+What kind of messages should be displayed and options presented to end users on the UI (user interface)?
+These messages should be clear, concise, and provide enough information to help the user understand what has occurred and what steps they can take to resolve the issue.

 Note that your specification doesn’t need to include each and every one of these points.
 Depending on your project and team, the functional specification document may take on different forms.